The Benefits of Appointing a Receiver to Achieve an Equitable Remedy and Asset Protection

 10. A Receiver Can Bring Investors in to Resolve Litigation

 There are a number of ways that a receiver can bring investors in to help resolve foreclosure litigation.
 Most lenders would like to see their loans reinstated, paid off or sold.
 It’s also usually in the best interest of the borrowers to see their loan reinstated or paid off.
 If any of those three scenarios were to occur, it could potentially resolve the litigation between a lender and borrower.
 A receiver can work with an inexperienced borrower to try and get the loan reinstated.
 Borrowers frequently attempt to bring in outside investors resolve the situation.
 Outside investors usually want to get a better understanding of the property than the borrower can give them, not to mention they don’t always trust the information provided to them by the borrower.
 A receiver, without providing any guarantees, can give credibility and transparency to a potential deal, as well as the necessary comfort level an investor will want before committing.
 In addition, receivers are inundated with inquires from investors looking to purchase lender’s notes or borrower’s distressed properties.
 Investors know that receivers are handling these types of assets.
 If an investor is a good fit to purchase or inject capital into an asset under receivership a manner that is the best interest of receivership estate, it is a win-win situation.

 Kevin Singer is founder and President of Receivership Specialists which, since 2001, has specialized in state and federal court receiverships, referee assignments, and partition sales.
-Along with co-owner, John Rachlin, Esq., Receivership Specialists has offices in Sacramento, Los Angeles, San Francisco, San Diego, Phoenix, Reno, and Las Vegas and handles assignments throughout the Southwest and Colorado.
+Along with co-owner, John Rachlin, Esq., Receivership Specialists has offices in Sacramento, Los Angeles, San Francisco, San Diego, Phoenix, Reno, and Las Vegas and handles assignments throughout the Southwest.